iNomanIkram/IaaS-HighlyAvailableWebApp-CloudFormation/README.md

 8. Application servers are configured with IAM instance profile to be able to access and download application code from AWS S3 bucket.

-9. Application code is deployed in a dockerized apache web server for added security and isolation.
+9. Application code is deployed in a apache web server for added security and isolation.

 10. Health checks and thresholds are defined to aid in system availability detection.
 Metrics are collected, aggregated, and monitored via AWS CloudWatch.